-The bedroom area in which has a very large and comfortable king bed with all the smart plugs and touch screen for the lights, in which one wall has a map of London and in front of the bed has the Tv.
+The bedroom area in which has a very large and comfortable king bed with all the smart plugs and a touch screen for the lights, in which one wall has a map of London and in front of the bed has the Tv.

-Situated in the heart of the city, Kings Cross is a huge connection for most of the country and many people commute there or to Euston (which is 10 minutes wall or 2 minutes by tube) and the Hub is really well situated.
+Situated in the heart of the city, Kings Cross is a huge connection for most of the country and many people commute there or to Euston (which is 10 minutes walking or 2 minutes by tube) and the Hub is really well situated.

-My room was an “accessible” one so the rooms can be used by people with wheelchairs or any other motor/visual impairment, and the bathroom is fully fitted with what you need.
+My room was an “accessible” one, so the rooms can be used by people with wheelchairs or any other motor/visual impairment, and the bathroom is fully fitted with what you need.

 Your room card key is the key to everything.

-You cannot enter the lift without it, or even enter for the room zone (before the lifts) without using the card.
+You cannot enter the lift without it, or even enter the room zone (before the lifts) without using the card.

 I have stayed in more expensive hotels with a rubbish breakfast, and the Hub was really a good one.

 Checking In and out is easy.
 Checking In is through the reception computers, that you can do it on your own, or ask the nice receptionists to help you.
-For the check out just go to the reception desk and give your card and that’s it.
+For the check-out just go to the reception desk and give your card and that’s it.

-See more in: The HUB by Premier Inn Hotel
+See more in The HUB by Premier Inn Hotel